-The Australian Schools Rugby Union Foundation was established over 25 years ago but more recently major sports have started creating their own Foundations.
-A recently established Foundation is the Netball Foundation, an initiative of Netball Australia that commenced operations in 2015.
+The Australian Schools Rugby Union Foundation was established over 25 years ago under the ASF structure but more recently major sports have started creating their own Foundations.
+One example Foundation is the Netball Foundation, an initiative of Netball Australia that commenced operations in 2015.
 Donations to the Netball Foundation are paid through the Australian Sports Foundation in order to obtain tax deductibility.